 Lake Anne Brew House, Reston

 Reston welcomed the April 2016 opening of Lake Anne Brew House with open arms.
 Taking over the space previously occupied by Singh Thai, they have a nice patio overlooking Lake Anne and an interior space with a lot of style.
 Grab a patio spot on a nice day and enjoy beautiful views while you sip.

-There are so many breweries creating unique and delicious Virginia craft beer, with new taprooms opening frequently.
+There are so many breweries creating unique and delicious Northern Virginia craft beer, and new taprooms open frequently.
 We're very fortunate to live in an area so rich in fantastic artisanal beer, wine, and farm-to-table dining.